timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 [Socialization](https://en.wikipedia.org/wiki/Socialization)
 is the internalizing of society's behavioral norms (i.e. decision-making patterns) and ideologies (i.e. beliefs).
-If we remain ignorant about how we are affected by society and our culture, then we remain handicapped in trying to change our resulting decisions and beliefs.
+If we remain ignorant about how society and our culture affects us, then we remain handicapped in trying to change our resulting decisions and beliefs.

-Additionally, this introspection graph is drawn from the perspective of intrapersonal problems.
+Additionally, I drew this introspection graph from the perspective of intrapersonal problems.
-A similar graph should be drawn to represent interpersonal problems, i.e. problems between two or more people.
+I plan to draw a similar graph to represent interpersonal problems, i.e. problems between two or more people.
 All this to come in future posts!